 The history of Speakers’ Corner provides an intriguing angle on social and political developments in Britain, as Speakers’ Corner is, in some sense, a microcosm of London and the world.
 Speakers, hecklers and spectators of diverse backgrounds, ages and opinions were interviewed about what Speakers’ Corner has meant to them.
 They describe finding fun, new ideas, refuge or an apprenticeship in public speaking there.
 These oral histories capture the unique atmosphere of Hyde Park itself, including the cut and thrust of face to face debate, the eccentric performances and the chaotic soundscapes.

-Sounds from the Park created the first Speakers’ Corner archive, housed at Bishopsgate Library, featuring oral history interviews with speakers, hecklers and spectators of different generations, hundreds of photographs, field recordings, diary entries and other documents.
-Sounds from the Park culminated in an exhibition, radio programme and web resource.
+Sounds from the Park created the first Speakers’ Corner archive, housed at Bishopsgate Institute Library, featuring oral history interviews with speakers, hecklers and spectators of different generations, hundreds of photographs, field recordings, diary entries and other documents.
+Sounds from the Park culminated in two exhibitions, a radio programme, a booklet and web resource.

 Sounds from the Park trained and supported 35 volunteers who recorded oral history interviews, blogged about Hyde Park characters and catalogued the archive.
 Meanwhile, volunteer photographers created images especially for this project or donated their existing work to the archive.
 Special thanks are due to Sophie Polyviou and Philip Wolmuth.